ttoss/ttoss/docs/website/blog/2023-12-11-avoinding-re-render-on-pagination-with-relay.md

 One of the challenges in implementing pagination in web applications is avoiding unnecessary re-renders, which can harm performance.
 Relay, with its advanced state management and caching techniques, offers elegant solutions to this problem, ensuring that only the affected components are updated when new data is loaded.
 This is especially important in pagination scenarios, where new data is frequently requested and added to the user interface.

-### Approach with useQueryLoader + usePreloadedQuery + useState
+### Approach with `useQueryLoader` + `usePreloadedQuery` + `useState`

-This approach involves using useQueryLoader to load the query, usePreloadedQuery to access the loaded data, and React states to control pagination.
+This approach involves using `useQueryLoader` to load the query, `usePreloadedQuery` to access the loaded data, and React states to control pagination.

 **Advantages:**

-**1. Control Flexibility:** Offers granular control over data loading and rendering, allowing customization of pagination behavior as per the specific needs of the application.
+1. **Control Flexibility:** Offers granular control over data loading and rendering, allowing customization of pagination behavior as per the specific needs of the application.

-**2. Explicit State Management:** Facilitates the implementation of complex state logics, such as resetting the list, applying filters, or performing operations beyond simple pagination.
+2. **Explicit State Management:** Facilitates the implementation of complex state logics, such as resetting the list, applying filters, or performing operations beyond simple pagination.

 **Disadvantages:**

-**1. Implementation Complexity:** Requires manual management of pagination state, increasing the complexity of the code.
+1. **Implementation Complexity:** Requires manual management of pagination state, increasing the complexity of the code.

-**2. Risk of Unnecessary Re-renders:** Can lead to unnecessary re-renders of the entire component, affecting performance.
+2. **Risk of Unnecessary Re-renders:** Can lead to unnecessary re-renders of the entire component, affecting performance.

-**3. Pagination State Maintenance:** Keeping the pagination state synchronized with the loaded data can be challenging and error-prone.
+3. **Pagination State Maintenance:** Keeping the pagination state synchronized with the loaded data can be challenging and error-prone.

 **Code Example:**